AWegnerGitHub/awegnergithub.github.io-content/2023_02_13_checking-this-blog-for-broken-links.md

 ## Things I learned

-While setting this up there where a few things that I learned or desired that were not immediately obvious while reading documentation.
+While setting this up there were a few things that I learned or desired that were not immediately obvious while reading documentation.
 The first was that GitHub actions aren't triggerable without setting up the appropriate `on` event type.
-In this case, I want to occassionally run the link checker on command, instead of once a week.
+In this case, I want to occasionally run the link checker on command, instead of once a week.
 That means I need the `workflow_dispatch` event and it needs to be empty.

     on: